Master of Nursing Science Admission requirements

 All applicants must also meet the University's English language requirements.
 Further details are available on the Future Students' Graduate English language requirements web page.

-Human Anatomy for Nursing Students
+Introductory Human Physiology for Nursing Students

 If your Bachelor degree was awarded at an overseas university, your qualification will be assessed for equivalency using available resources.
 The Australian Government provides a qualification assessment service through Australian Education International, should you wish to submit evidence of equivalency with your application.

 If your qualification documents are not in English, you must provide an official translation with the original documents.